joeycadle/jspm-copy/README.md

 ## Usage

 ```
-jspm-copy [--recursive] --from /source --to /destination
+jspm-copy [-R (recursive)] --pkg registry:package@optional-version --from path/to/copy/from/pkg --to /local/destinataion
 ```